Rule Creation Overview

 Kubernetes Audit rules monitor events generated from orchestration activity related to node/pod/container actions, such as creations and modifications.
-For additional information about configuring a Kubernetes Audit rule, see Creating a Kubernetes Audit Rule.
+For additional information about configuring a Kubernetes Audit rule, see Create a Kubernetes Audit Rule.

 Kubernetes Config rules monitor role, role bindings, and cluster role bindings events generated periodically.
-For additional information about configuring a Kubernetes Configuration rule, see Creating a Kubernetes Configuration Rule.
+For additional information about configuring a Kubernetes Configuration rule, see Create a Kubernetes Configuration Rule.